george-hawkins/breadboard-vtx-control/README.md

     $ cp obj/betaflight_4.2.5_NUCLEOF722_afdac08b3.hex /media/$USER/NODE_F722ZE

 The drive unmounts and remounts.
 After remounting and going through a boot sequence, the board's red and green LEDs are lit and the blue LED flashes on and off.

+Note: sometimes the `cp` completes without any obvious error but Betaflight then doesn't even start its boot process (no LEDs come on at all) - plugging the board in and out and redoing the copy fixes things.

 ### Using Docker to build Betaflight